neonbranch/CPSC-357-Lab/lab1/How to start.md

 This guide covers advanced topics for React Native development, including running apps on physical devices and core React Native concepts.

 **Prerequisites:** Complete the Environment Setup Guide and create your first app.
 ---

-## Running on Device

-Testing your app on a physical device is essential before releasing to users.

-For detailed instructions on running your React Native app on Android and iOS devices, refer to: https://reactnative.dev/docs/running-on-device

----

 ## Core React Native Concepts